 Running completely online has reduced the overhead fees and allowed APRs reduction for consumers.

-Each online lender has different fees associated, and all APRs are dependent on each company and the customer’s credit score.
+Each online lender has different fees associated with loan origination, and all APRs are different for each company and the customer’s credit score.

 You can borrow money online instantly with some online lenders.
 Their application process takes a few minutes and their decision is generally made the same day for small loan amounts.